Chris Hemsworth criticises Taika Waititi’s ‘silly’ Thor film

 It was when discussing his views on the latter that Hemsworth didn’t hold back during a new interview.

-Hemsworth told British GQ that his kids didn’t love the film, stating and “critiqued” it for having “too much humour” and weak effects when compared with Waititi’s previous film Thor: Ragnarok (2017).
+Hemsworth told British GQ that his children’s friends didn’t love the film, saying they “critiqued” it for having “too much humour” and weak effects when compared with Waititi’s previous film Thor: Ragnarok (2017).

 “I cringe and laugh equally at it,” he said, adding candidly: “I think we just had too much fun.
 It just became too silly.”